tonyjose009/socketio_sample/README.md

 node server.js

-open the url http://localhost:3000 in two browsers, here we go.
+Oppen the url http://localhost:3000 in two browsers

+Thats it.
 Happy Chatting